MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 #### 1.1.1 Extensions must have a single purpose

 Your extension must have a single purpose with narrow functionality.
+For example, your extension cannot function as a simple calculator and as a code remote scanner simultaneously.

 #### 1.1.2 Describe your extension

 All aspects of your extension should accurately describe the functions, features and any important limitations of your extension, including required or supported input devices.
 The value proposition of your extension must be clear during the first run experience.
-Your extension may not use a name or icon similar to that of other extensions, and must not claim to represent a company, government body, or other entity if you don't have permission to make that representation.
+Your extension may not use a name or icon similar to that of other extensions, must not reference other browsers and must not claim to represent a company, government body, or other entity if you don't have permission to make that representation.

+If screenshots are provided, they must be:
+- Be clear and informative.
+- Render properly and cannot be stretched or blurry.

+All functionality of extensions should be clearly disclosed to the user.
+Any extensions that attempt to deceive or mislead users will be removed from the store.

 #### 1.1.3 Functionality

-Your extension must be fully functional.
+Your extension must be fully functional as in there should not be any blockers including, but not limited to, broken URLs, blocked links and pages.

 #### 1.1.4 Search and Discovery